tomh157/budgeting/e2e/README.md

 *Budget Tab*

+Given I am on the modus budget app in the Budget tab When I type a special character into the description field Then these characters should appear in the field

-Given I am on the modus budget app in the Budget tab When I type any character into the description field Then the field should retain the values typed into it
+Given I am on the modus budget app in the Budget tab When I type a non-numeric character into the value field Then the field should remain empty

 Given I am on the modus budget app in the Budget tab And I add an Income of $100